cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 ## Next up

-You just created a fully working Cosmos SDK chain, one that forms the basis of the [following exercise](./stored-game.md).
+Congratulations, you just created a fully working Cosmos SDK chain.
+This will form the basis of the [following exercise](./stored-game.md).

 <HighlightBox type="info">